 The first thing on your mind might be, “How do I start a blog and get paid?” but let's slow down a bit and focus on simply coming up with a blog idea and getting set up.
 There's a process that you'll need to follow, and this process can take longer for some people than others.

-Come Up With The Main Topic
+How To Come Up With A Blog Post Topic

 Your main topic, also known as your niche, is the broad topic that your blog will address.
 The Dollar Blogger is a personal finance blog, and the vast majority of my posts focus on getting out of debt, making more money, and making healthy financial lifestyle choices.
 Coming up with personal finance topics to blog about was a challenge at first, but as I got more comfortable with writing, I now find it to be somewhat easy.